VuteTech/Resticara/README.md

 * Simplified Configuration: Uses config.ini for easy setup and configuration.
 * Syslog Integration: Logging to syslog is enabled by default for better traceability.
 * Email Notifications: Can be configured to send emails upon backup completion or failure.
+* Matrix Notifications: Send backup status messages to a Matrix room.
 * Single Binary: Written in Go, Resticara is distributed as a single binary—making it extremely easy to deploy.
  * Systemd Timer Generation: Create and activate systemd timers with `resticara gentimer`.